Tuesday, February 18, 2025

 I haven’t been anywhere birding since my visit to Abberton Reservoir in early January, confining my visits to areas local to Bishop’s Stortford; indeed, a long three plus hours wander along the river Stort from BS to Twyford Lock, and hours watching for photographic opportunities from my kitchen window.
 What I discovered mainly is a dearth of birdlife along the Stort, with virtually the same result in the garden, which when you consider it is Winter, is extremely surprising and worrying – given that birds in particular need extra sustenance provided by food put out by us at this time of the year.

-So, birds seen in or from the garden thus far are Long-tailed Tits; Great Tits; Blue Tits; a single Coal Tit; Carrion Crows and Jackdaws (as flyovers); a Red Kite (seen overhead from the front garden); a Wren making numerous but fleeting visits – and very difficult to catch photographically; a Dunnock; two Robins (possibly a mated pair as they tolerate each other without sparring); a single Collared Dove; Woodies and Magpies galore (!); House Sparrows; Starlings; a male and female Blackbird (which don’t appear to be pair) - but so far no Sparrowhawks or Blackcaps (both of which were present on at least two occasions in January 2024).
+So, birds seen in or from the garden thus far are Long-tailed Tits; Great Tits; Blue Tits; a Coal Tit; a singleton Long-tailed Tit; Carrion Crows and Jackdaws (as flyovers); a Red Kite (seen overhead from the front garden); a Wren making numerous but fleeting visits – and very difficult to catch photographically; a Dunnock; two Robins (possibly a mated pair as they tolerate each other without sparring); a single Collared Dove; Woodies and Magpies galore (!); House Sparrows; Starlings; a male and female Blackbird (which don’t appear to be pair) - but so far no Sparrowhawks or Blackcaps (both of which were present on at least two occasions in January 2024).
 Mammals have been restricted to a lone Squirrel and two Red Foxes (which appear to be a mated pair) seen in both the front and back garden mainly late at night – though I did have a close encounter with the two one evening at around 9.30 p.m. – through the kitchen window and illuminated by the kitchen light!!

 Here is a selection of photographs taken since my Abberton trip.